eBay/tsv-utils/docs/AboutTheCode.md

 ### Make setup

 The makefile setup is very simplistic.
 It works reasonably in this case because the tools are small and have a very simple code structure, but it is not a setup that will scale to more complex programs. `make` can be run from the top level directory or from the individual tool directories.
-Available commands:
+Available commands include:

 * `make release` (default) - This builds the tools in release mode.
 Executables go in the bin directory.
 * `make debug` - Makes debug versions of the tools (with a `.dbg` extension).
 * `make clean` - Deletes executables and intermediate files.
-* `make test` - Makes debug versions of the tools and runs all tests.
+* `make test` - Run unit tests and command line tests against debug and release executables.
-* `make test-release` - Makes release versions of the tools and runs all tests.
 * `make test-nobuild` - Runs tests against the current app builds.
 This is useful when using DUB to build.
+* `make test-codecov` - Runs unit tests and debug app tests with code coverage reports turned on.
+* `make help` - Shows all the make commands.

 Builds can be customized by changing the settings in `makedefs.mk`.
 The most basic customization is the compiler choice, this controlled by the `DCOMPILER` variable.